-Founded in the summer of 1990, the Edith Kanaka‘ole Foundation (EKF) is a cultural-based organization established by the offspring of the late Luka and Edith Kanaka‘ole.
-Founded on the vibrant traditions and rich cultural heritage of the Kanaka‘ole family, it is the Foundation's mission to heighten indigenous Hawaiian cultural awareness, knowledge and participation through its educational programs and scholarships.
-EKF focuses on maintaining and perpetuating the teachings, beliefs, practices, philosophies and traditions of Edith and Luka Kanaka‘ole.
-More about EKF »
+Founded in the spring of 1990, the Edith Kanakaʻole Foundation is a Hawaiian cultural-based non-profit 501(c)(3) organization.
+Established on the vibrant traditions and rich cultural heritage of the Kanakaʻole family, it is the Foundation's mission to elevate Hawaiian intelligence through cultural education founded on the teachings and traditional practices of Edith and Luka Kanakaʻole.